AstaDru/eCommerceProject/README.md

         * Must start 'swagger-editor-master' file to be able to view this document in your browser.
         * If manage to start it, then
         copy all content from 'ecommerce.yaml' file that exists in this project and paste it into your browser 'Local storage' 'Value' that has a 'Key' called 'swagger-editor-master'.
-        * Refresh your browser and you suppose to be able to see a current document of this API.
+        * Refresh your browser and you suppose to be able to see a current document of this REST API.

 ### Technologies ###